OrcaTheWhale/Clutch-May-change-later-/README.md

 Drawback 5: Short on first connection
 - With just the XIAO ESP C3, and the MPU6050, something was shorted on the first connection, meaning that it took us extra time to find out the problem.
 A multimeter was saying the reading was fine, but it was probably not working.

+Drawback 6: No motor driver for vibration feedback
+- Lost motor driver, and makerspace does not have diodes.

 ## Iterations